PyRigi/PyRigi/doc/math/graph_theory.md

 results in a planar graph, we call $G$ a or _$k$-apex graph_ or _$k$-vertex apex graph_.
 Similarly, if the removal of some set of $k$ edges from $G$ results in a planar graph, we call $G$ a _$k$-edge apex graph_.

-Moreover, if one of these properties hold for all choices of $k$ vertices or edges, we call the graph a _critical $k$-vertex apex graph_ or _critical $k$-edge apex graph_, respectively.
+Moreover, if one of these properties holds for all choices of $k$ vertices or edges, we call the graph a _critical $k$-vertex apex graph_ or _critical $k$-edge apex graph_, respectively.

 {{pyrigi_crossref}} {meth}`~.Graph.is_k_vertex_apex`